euniceeun/CORP-2.0/README.md

 * Continuous Evaluation of Employees
 * Collective Management
-* Onboardning and Backward Compatibility
+* Onboarding and Backward Compatibility

 Further details about goals are provided in the Goals page.